 What you can expect to experience while on the job

-Overall employment of chemists and materials scientists is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
-Employment of chemists is projected to grow 6 percent as they continue to be needed in scientific research and development (R&D) and to monitor the quality of products and processes.
-In pharmaceutical and medicine manufacturing, chemists will be increasingly needed to develop nanotechnology for medicinal uses.
-And in basic chemical manufacturing, employers will call upon chemists to use knowledge of green chemistry to improve environmental safety in the workplace and community.
-Employment of materials scientists is projected to grow 7 percent as demand holds steady for cheaper, safer, and better quality materials for a variety of purposes, such as electronics, energy, and transportation.
-Environmental research will offer many new opportunities for chemists and materials scientists.
+Overall employment of chemists and materials scientists is projected to grow 4 percent from 2018 to 2028, about as fast as the average for all occupations.
+Employment of chemists is projected to grow 4 percent.
+In pharmaceutical and medicine manufacturing, chemists will be needed to develop nanotechnology for medicinal uses.
+And in chemical manufacturing, employers will call upon chemists’ knowledge of green chemistry to improve environmental safety in the workplace and community.
+Employment of materials scientists is projected to grow 3 percent.
+Materials scientists will be needed to develop cheaper, safer, and better quality materials for a variety of purposes, such as electronics, energy, and transportation.
+Environmental research will offer new opportunities for chemists and materials scientists.
 For example, chemical manufacturing industries will continue to develop technologies and processes that reduce pollution.
-Materials scientists work to reduce the environmental impact of manufacturing facilities.
+Materials scientists may be tasked with finding ways to remanufacture recycled materials, especially plastics.
 Chemists also will continue to be needed to monitor pollution levels at manufacturing facilities and to ensure compliance with local, state, and federal environmental regulations.Read More

 Gray states indicate no data available